Ash, Surrey: Education

 A museum occupies much of the large cemetery chapel.
 There is a Surrey County Council library in the village with a helpdesk to assist also with the most common Guildford borough council services.

 Youth outreach

-The Normandy Youth Club sponsors community-based programs targeting youth in the area (especially marginal groups and minorities) for the purpose of increasing exposure to educational opportunities and building community cohesion.
+The Normandy Youth Club sponsors community-based programs targeting youth in the area for the purpose of increasing exposure to educational opportunities and building community cohesion.
 Since the closure of 2nd Ash Scout Group in 2010, 1st Ash Vale is the only local Scout group in Ash (for Beavers, Cubs and Scouts), and the Local Explorer Scout group is Hybrid Explorer Scouts.

 Sport and leisure

 Ash United is the local football club, which currently plays in the Combined Counties League Division 1.
 The club is on Youngs Drive, opposite Shawfield Park.

 Transport

 There is a frequent bus service through Ash, The 20, linking Ash to Guildford and Aldershot.
 There are other, less frequent, bus services connecting to Farnborough, and Camberley.
 The parish is also served by station with a direct service and the Guildford to Ascot line along with and stations, both located within the parish, with direct services to Reading, Guildford, Redhill and Gatwick.
 The Basingstoke Canal passes through the north of the village.